Judith Clurman, Conductor

 About Judith Clurman

 Judith has worked with many of the world’s finest symphonies, including the New York Philharmonic, Boston Symphony Orchestra, Orchestra of St Luke’s, the American Composer’s Orchestra, and the Mostly Mozart Festival Orchestra.
-She previously conducted The New York Concert Singers, a group that appeared on Lincoln Center’s Great Performers and Carnegie Hall’s concert series.
-Highlights of her career include conducting performances at the Mozarteum Grosser Saal in Salzburg, the nationally televised “Music of the Spirit” (NBC and PBS), the choral music for the SONY movie The Song of Names, and the nationally televised July 4th Macy’s Fireworks Spectacular (NBC), with the Diva Jazz Orchestra.
-In addition, she conducted the complete canons for Lincoln Center’s Mozart Bicentennial, which included World and US Premieres of the versions of the music that were found in Constanze Mozart’s edition of the music; the US Premiere of the original edition of Rossini’s Petite Messe Solenelle; the World Premiere of Leonard Bernstein’s arrangement of George Gershwin’s Rhapsody in Blue; and the US premiere of music by Phillip Glass and Arvo Paert.
+She previously conducted The New York Concert Singers, a group that appeared on Lincoln Center’s Great Performers, Live From Lincoln Center, and Carnegie Hall’s concert series.
+Highlights of her career include conducting at the Mozarteum Grosser Saal in Salzburg, conducting the nationally televised “Music of the Spirit” (NBC and PBS), conducting performances with the New York City Ballet and the Omaha Symphony Orchestra and Chorus, supervising and conducting the choral music for the SONY movie The Song of Names, co-directing Harvard University’s “Bernstein: Boston to Broadway” project, music directing (associate) of all things vocal for the 39th Season of Sesame Street, creating and conducting the Singing Christmas Tree Float in the Macy’s Thanksgiving Day Parade, and conducting the nationally televised July 4th Macy’s Fireworks Spectacular (NBC), with the Diva Jazz Orchestra.
+She is especially proud of her program as the conductor of the Carnegie Hall/Juilliard Sing-Alongs of the Mozart Requiem, for New York City, on the various anniversaries of 9/11, and when she served as music director of the Lincoln Center Holiday Tree Celebration, in which she worked with all the constituents of Lincoln Center, commissioned new works, collaborated with major soloists of the world, and invited over 15,000 school children from the tri-state area to sing under her direction.

 “Working with Judith Clurman is always a delight.
 She’s so professional and such a superb musician, that I always know the end result will be incredible…a great thing for a composer to know.”